Croii/Management-Atelier-Auto/README.md

 - Workshop can accommodate multiple employees who repair various types of vehicles.
 - Employees have restrictions on the number and types of vehicles they can handle simultaneously.
 - Real-time updates on workshop status and queue management.

-Planned functionalities:
 - Assigning tasks to employees
 - Handling workshop activities and queue management

-### IV.
-Reporting (Planned)
-- Reports can be generated for evaluating workshop activity, including workload, top-performing employees, and more.

 ## Installation and Usage